 For us, we take care of what absolutely needs fixing and slowly tick away at the things that aren’t immediate.
 This is how we manage the time and cost to keep the boat in shape while still enjoying the lifestyle.

 OVERVIEW: Sailboats are exposed to the elements and will require more maintenance to keep things operational.
 On average, there are more systems on a sailboat that need to be maintained.
-Sailboat maintenance costs are much more than what you’ll find with an RV.
+Sailboat maintenance costs are much more than you’ll find with an RV.

 A perk of having an RV is the ability to visit friends or family and take your home with you.
 You can park in their driveway, use power and water if available, and still have the luxury of having your own home.